reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 This filter is responsible for authorising every request that passes through the filter chain before the request hits the controller.

 ### Authentication
-Authentication is the process of verifying a user's credentials and ensuring his validity.
+Authentication is the process of verifying a user's credentials and ensuring their validity.
 Let's understand how the spring framework validates the default credentials created:

 **Step.1**: `UsernamePasswordAuthenticationFilter` gets called as a part of the security filter chain when FormLogin is enabled i.e when the request is made to the URL `/login`.